 You don’t have to be a professional for using a MIG welder.
 Even beginners with zero skills can start using MIG welder if they go through the instruction manual.

-TIG welding which is also known as GTAW (Gas Tungsten Arc Welding) is a widely practised technique from decades.
+TIG welding which is also known as GTAW (Gas Tungsten Arc Welding) is a widely practiced technique for decades.
 The process involves the welder to make an arc between the base metal and the tungsten electrode which is non-consumable in nature.

 When the arc touches the metal, it forms a molten pool.
 Thin filler wire is then slowly inserted into the molten pool to complete the weld joint.
 During the whole process, the shielding gas fortifies the joint from getting oxygenated or contaminated.

 There is no need for flux in TIG welding, and the finished weld is free from slag and has some corrosion-resistant properties inherited from the parent metal.

 TIG welding is useful on a wide scale in different industries, and some industries are solely dependent on the best TIG welders for carrying out their daily operations.
 Industries like aerospace, spacecraft, airplanes, use this welding due to the corrosion-resistant welds it provides.